rreemmii-dev/Clash-Of-Clans-Discord-Bot/CODE_OF_CONDUCT.md

 posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at RREEMMII#7368 (Discord).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leader responsible for enforcement at RREEMMII#7368 (Discord).
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines